Skip to the calculator

 Evidence That Can Support a Sexual Abuse Claim

-• Police reports, incident reports, or case numbers
+• Police reports, incident reports, or case numbers.

-• Therapy, counseling, psychiatric, or medical records
+• Therapy, counseling, psychiatric, hospital, or medical records.

 Safety note: Survivors should not contact an abuser or attempt unsafe evidence collection.
 A qualified attorney can help preserve evidence through proper legal channels.